-As a mother to a hormonal teenager, there are not many things I can say anymore that make her smile.
+As a mother to a hormonal teenager, there aren’t many things I can say that make her smile.
+And travel with a teenager is one of them.
 “Hey, want to go to France for the weekend?”
 I ask.
 Eyeroll, followed by the comment, “France is boring.”

 When writing the title for this, I wrote teenanger by accident.
 How ironic.

-Your teen may not respond to a family vacation with cartwheels, but they do secretly look forward to travel.
+Your teen may not respond to a family vacation by doing cartwheels, but they do secretly look forward to travel.
 Vacations are a great opportunity to bond as a family, without social influences from other friends and peers putting a damper on things.
 You just have to be prepared and know how to avoid the drama.
-As a globetrotting mother, I offer you 5 ways to beat the eyerolls, attitude and survive travel with a teenager:
+As a globetrotting mother, I offer you 5 ways to beat the eyerolls, attitude and survive travel with a teenager.

 “A little while alone in your room will prove more valuable than anything else that could ever be given you.” -Rumi